HemingwayLee/shell-cheatsheet/README.md

 # Chain bash commands

+Sometimes we need to chain the bash command when we run `docker build`, because each command in the Dockerfile (e.g. FROM, ENV, RUN) is a step in the build process.
+Docker processes each step in an intermediate container.

 ```
 A; B    # Run A and then B, regardless of success of A
 A && B  # Run B if and only if A succeeded
 A || B  # Run B if and only if A failed
-A &     # Run A in background.
+A &     # Run A in background
 ```

 # Reference